dpretet/axi-crossbar/doc/architecture.md

 The core supports outstanding requests, and so manages traffic queues.

-The core doesn't support reodering to enhance quality of service and so the user can be sure the read or write requests will be issued to the master interface(s) in the same order than received on a slave interface.
+The core doesn't support ID reodering to enhance quality-of-service and so the user can be sure the read or write requests will be issued to the master interface(s) in the same order than received on a slave interface.

 The core doesn't support read/write completion reodering, so a master issuing with the same ID some requests to different slaves can't be sure the completions will follow the original order if the slaves don't have the same pace to complete a request.
+This concern will be addressed in a future release.
+Today, a user needs to use different IDs to identify the completions' source and so the slave responding.

-Read and write traffic are totally uncorrelated, no ordering can be garanteed between the read / write channels.
+Read and write traffics are totally uncorrelated, no ordering can be garanteed between the read / write channels.

 The ordering rules mentioned above apply for device or memory regions.